Bromus tectorum: Prescribed burning

-Prescribed burning alone reduces Bromus tectorum biomass for approximately two years.
-The goal of a prescribed burn in a B. tectorum invaded area is to remove the highly flammable plant litter in a controlled manner.
+Prescribed burning alone reduces B. tectorum biomass for about two years.
+The goal of a prescribed burn in a B. tectorum-invaded area is to remove the highly flammable plant litter in a controlled manner.
 The timing of prescribed burns can affect the variety and amount of returning vegetation.
-A study shows spring burns may result in a significant reduction of native vegetation, but fall burns have been shown to increase species richness.
-Fall burns may also promote select grasses and fire resilient plants.
+Spring burns may result in a significant reduction of native vegetation, but fall burns have been shown to increase species richness.
+Fall burns may also promote select grasses and fire-resilient plants.
 Another control for B. tectorum burns is consideration for the densities and fire adaptations of nearby foliage.
-In some cases, the existence of adjacent morchella can trigger mutual relationships like increased fiber and, by extension, fuels that nurture the return of cheatgrass.
-Similarly, when densely packed conifers begin infilling sagebrush communities the understory perennial vegetation is reduced; when these areas are prescribed burned the succession is dominated by B. tectorum in favor of taller grasses, making burns situationally inferior.
+In some cases, the existence of adjacent morchella can trigger mutual relationships such as increased fiber, and by extension, fuels that nurture the return of cheatgrass.
+Similarly, when densely packed conifers begin infilling sagebrush communities, the understory perennial vegetation is reduced; when these areas are burned, the succession is dominated by B. tectorum in favor of taller grasses, making burns situationally inferior.

-Water availability & treatment success
+Water availability and treatment success

-Water availably has a large impact on the success of Bromus tectorum treatments.
+Water availably has a large impact on the success of B. tectorum treatments.
 In years of high precipitation, B. tectorum recruitment and biomass will increase and may render the treatment ineffective.
-In most long-term B. tectorum studies precipitation differences between years are speculated to be the cause of variation in effectiveness.
-However, well-timed precipitation after herbicide application can increase the amount of herbicide that makes it into the soil.
-When herbicide is applied to an area and there is B. tectorum litter on the ground, much of the herbicide will be absorbed into the litter and some will adhere to the litter.
-The litter creates a blanket that B. tectorum can germinate under even after herbicide application.
-But if it rains shortly after herbicide application, some of the herbicide that is trapped in the litter can be released and work into the soil.
-The rain may also allow native species to over come herbicide impacts.
-Increased precipitation in early spring may increase the success of seeding by increasing the germination rate of native grasses and remove B. tectorum’s competitive advantage.
+In most long-term B. tectorum studies. precipitation differences between years are speculated to be the cause of variation in effectiveness.
+However, well-timed precipitation after herbicide application can increase the amount of herbicide absorbed into the soil.
+When herbicide is applied to an area and B. tectorum litter is on the ground, much of the herbicide is absorbed into the litter and some adheres to the litter.
+The litter creates a blanket that B. tectorum can germinate under even after herbicide application.If rain occurs shortly after herbicide application, then some of the herbicide trapped in the litter can be released and work into the soil.
+The rain may also allow native species to overcome herbicide impacts.
+Increased precipitation in early spring may increase the success of seeding by increasing the germination rate of native grasses and remove B. tectorums competitive advantage.